Willie Thorne: Personal life

 Thorne was married to former Miss Great Britain winner Jill Saxby and lived in Broughton Astley.
 He was previously married to Fiona Walker, with whom he had twin sons and a daughter.
-From 1982, he ran the Willie Thorne Snooker Centre club in Leicester, converted from a former motor taxation office, where Mark Selby used to compete in junior tournaments.
+From 1982, he ran the Willie Thorne Snooker Centre club in Leicester, converted from a former motor taxation office.
+Mark Selby used to compete in junior tournaments there.
 In 2004, Thorne and writer Derek Marsden co-authored his first autobiography, Double or Quits.
 His second autobiography, Taking a Punt on My Life, was published in 2011.

 In 2007, Thorne competed in Series 5 of Strictly Come Dancing with professional dance partner Erin Boag.
 They were voted off in the third week.
 He was friends with footballer Gary Lineker, which was the subject of the VHS production, Best of Friends – The Official Story of Gary Lineker & Willie Thorne.
 In 1985, Lineker was best man at Thorne's wedding.
-Thorne was a lifelong fan of Leicester City.